ANTELOPE CANYON IS STILL CLOSED

 As soon as we have a re-open date we will announce it on our website, until then stay tuned.

-We are aware other states (including AZ) are loosening up restrictions, we know the CDC is changing their guidelines – in favor of tourism – But the choice to allow tourism on the Navajo Reservation, which is a sovereign nation, will be decided by the Navajo Nation Government.
+We are More than aware of Many states (including AZ) loosening up restrictions, we Know the CDC is changing their guidelines – in favor of tourism – But the choice to allow tourism on the Navajo Reservation, which is a sovereign nation, will be decided by the Navajo Nation Government and Only the Navajo Nation Government.
+We just hope with more and more people getting vaccinated it will ease the minds of the NNG.

 Everyone wishing to see Antelope Canyon will have to wait till parks are reopened by the Navajo Nation Government.